RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 A appealtotheaudience  1.0    Y   Y   N        Y Y           2     30   0     4   4   2   10     2  1    1  0
 ```

+`bt stats --all` additionally prints statistics about submissions, testcases, and git usage.

 ## `fuzz`

 Use the `fuzz` command to test all accepted submissions against random test